nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 - 5a.
 The composition of the services in the downloaded WSDL or REST differ from the current version.
     - 5a.1.
 System prompts the warning “Adding services: 'X' Deleting services: 'Y'” (where “X” and “Y” is the list of the service codes that have been added to or removed from the WSDL or REST) and asks for confirmation to continue.
     - 5a.2.
+System logs the event “Adding service description failed” to the audit log.
+    - 5a.3.
 SS administrator selects to continue with the refreshing process.
 Use case continues from step 6.
-        - 5a.2a.
+        - 5a.3a.
 SS administrator selects to terminate the use case.

 **Related** **information**: